divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 *Mono* mode displays every data point at full intensity, which can be useful in ensuring complete legality.
 With weighted views it is possible to miss a small pixel region that is out of range.

 ### Instantaneous Envelopes ###
 Instantaneous Envelopes help ensure that you don't miss any data within your monitor, even when it's just a single pixel.
-Checking the box will cause two bounding lines to be added to your waveform, one showing the maximum values for your waveform, and one showing the minimum values for each vertical line.
+Checking the box will cause two bounding lines to be added to your trace, one showing the maximum values for your trace, and one showing the minimum values for each vertical line.

 ### Peak Envelopes ###
 Peak envelopes show the maximum and minimum values for each channel over time.
 This allows you to look away from your scopes, and still know whether you exceeded a target threshold.
 The reset button will clear the peak values.